Franklin County Conservation District

 On-Site Waste Water System Repair Program

 The purpose of the Franklin County Conservation District's On-site Waste Water System (OSW) repair program is to upgrade failing on-site waste water systems (Lagoon/Septic Tanks) to help improve water quality.
 The OSW program is a component of the NPS program administered by the Kansas Department of Agriculture; Division of Conservation.
-Application dates and other procedures as described above for the NPS Program apply to the OSW program, in addition to the following.

 Eligibility requirements for the OSW Repair program:

-1. System must be failing according to County Environmental Health Codes (must contact County Environmental Health Office for inspections and permits, 785-229-3590); AND
+• System must be failing according to County Environmental Health Codes (must contact County Environmental Health Office for inspections and permits, 785-229-3590); AND

-In addition to meeting all three of the above listed criteria the system must also meet at least one of the following four criteria which have been established by the State:
+• The current system is at least 10 years old; AND must also meet at least one of the following four criteria which have been established by the State:

-1. Failing system is located at a site where the drinking water for human consumption is supplied from a domestic water
+1. Failing system is located at a site where the drinking water for human consumption is supplied from a domestic water well AND at least one of the following (1A-1D) are present at the site.

 1A) Current system is a rat hole, cesspool or seepage pit.

-1D) The domestic well has tested positive for fecal coliform bacteria OR has elevated nitrate levels (over 10 ppm) and the
+1D) The domestic well has tested positive for fecal coliform bacteria OR has elevated nitrate levels (over 10 ppm) and the failing system is determined by the local sanitarian to be a possible source of the contamination.

 3. Failing system is located within a two-mile radius of a public water supply well.

-4. Failing system is located within an alluvial aquifer area shown on the state alluvial aquifer map which is available at the
+4. Failing system is located within an alluvial aquifer area shown on the state alluvial aquifer map which is available at the FCCD office.

 Visit the NRCS Services tab at the top of this page to learn more about